 His latest academic offering is the editing of a collection of international papers on the use of Social Networking in Education.
 The book is published by IGI Global and called The Social Classroom.

-His personal website can be found on www.gorgmallia.com.
+His personal website can be found at www.gorgmallia.com.